New Resource: HCC Tearsheet 2025. Access Now!

 Trend #3: More Focus on Mental Health

-The staffing shortages mentioned above are tied to another one of the major trends the healthcare industry will contend with in 2024: mental health.
+The staffing shortages mentioned above are tied to another one of the major trends in healthcare that the industry will contend with in 2024: mental health.
 Again, this trend may have its roots in the COVID-19 pandemic, a life-altering event that had long-ranging implications for mental health.
 Front-line workers, such as healthcare providers, were especially impacted, but the general population also experienced depression, anxiety, and other mental health conditions.
 The lingering effects of this mental health crisis continue to be a problem for providers and their patients.

 The good news is that mental health is being recognized as a crisis that needs to be addressed, both in the healthcare industry and in the population at large.
 Look for health plans and provider groups to offer more mental health resources — including virtual care options — for providers and patients.